 Creating an Entity

-Any type of entity can be created through tile maps, so this feature provides a lot of flexibility.
-For this example we’ll create a simple entity which displays a yellow rectangle:
+Any type of entity can be created through tile maps providing lots of flexibility.
+For this example we’ll create a simple entity which displays a yellow rectangle called Monster:

 - Name the entity Monster